Laparoscopic Appendectomy In Children

 After your child's surgery:

 Your child may be taken to a recovery room until he is fully awake.
-Caregivers will watch him closely for any problems.
-When caregivers see that your child is okay, he will be taken back to his hospital room.
+Healthcare providers will watch him closely for any problems.
+When healthcare providers see that your child is okay, he will be taken back to his hospital room.
 The bandages used to cover his stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your child's surgery to check his abdominal area.
+A healthcare provider may remove the bandages soon after your child's surgery to check his abdominal area.

 This is an area where family and friends can wait until your child is able to have visitors.
 Leave a phone number or other means of contact where you can be reached if you leave the area.